drkz4ck/Xenoblade-2-Balance-Mod-/WeaponDetails.md

 - [x] 30% Faster art animations for booming buster and dented shield

 **Dual Scythes**

-- Reduced Art Cooldowns
+- [x] Reduced Art Cooldowns
-  - [x] Vortex Edge, Muscle Slash and Muscle Uppercut Reduced by 1
+  - Vortex Edge, Muscle Slash and Muscle Uppercut Reduced by 1
-  - [x] Mega Muscle Unchanged
+  - Mega Muscle Unchanged
-  - [x] All others Reduced by 1
+  - All others Reduced by 1

-**Bitballs**
-- not sure yet what to do with this yet
+**MegaLance**

+- [ ] Art ratios improved for Rex
+- [ ] Art cooldowns improved for Rex
+- [ ] Zeke's Smash art animation is a bit faster

+**Ether Cannon**

+- [ ] Nia has slightly faster animations
+- [ ] Niaa has higher art ratios

 **Decimation Cannon**

 Faster attacks will captalize on perdido's main gimmick, and also differentiate him a bit from ether cannons.
 - [x] Faster auto atk speed
     - +20% on auto atk 1 and 2, +10% on auto atk 3
-- Lower art cooldowns, mabe?
+- Lower art cooldowns, maybe?

+**Knuckle Claws**

+- [ ] Higher Art Ratios for Nia